 Additionally, we'd like to thank the group at Freeduino.org (Daniel Jolliffe, Tony Kim, Oliver Keller, and William Westfield) for brainstorming with us on how to improve an already very useful piece of equipment.
 The website www.freeduino.org is indeed an excellent compliment to the main Arduino website.
 Great thing this open-source stuff - get a little, give a little, and we all benefit!

-Lastly, a special acknowledgment to technical specialists Dan Gates and Mark Martens on their work on this project.
+Lastly, a special acknowledgment to technical specialist Dan Gates for bringing his excellent design skills to the project.